Guide To Health Screenings At Every Age

 • Abdominal aortic aneurysm screening (men): This condition, which occurs when the aorta swells, can lead to an aortic tear.
 Men in this age group are at a higher risk of developing this condition, especially if they’ve smoked.

 By staying up-to-date on health screenings as you age, you can continue to monitor various health conditions and give yourself the best chance of early detection.
 Of course, every individual is unique and may require health screenings at different ages.
-Be sure to visit your doctor at least once a year to ensure you’re not missing any important screening.
+Be sure to visit your doctor at least once a year to ensure you’re not missing any important screenings.

 Written by: